Guides/Mice·beginner·11 min read

 Inward-tapered sides

-Sides come in toward the bottom, so the mouse 'sits between' your fingers.
-Common on Razer Viper-family shapes.
-Pairs well with claw grip.
+Sides that curve in toward the bottom so the mouse nestles between your fingers.
+Common on Razer Viper shapes and great for claw grip.

 Zowie EC (ergonomic, rear hump)

-Aggressive thumb shelf, rear hump, lots of buttons.
-Beloved by MMO and productivity users; too contoured for low-sens FPS players who reposition often.
+A chunky thumb shelf, a rear hump, and plenty of buttons.
+Loved by MMO and office users, but too sculpted for FPS players who lift and reset a lot.

-Zowie FK / VAXEE Zygen (symmetric, flat, low)
+Zowie FK / VAXEE Zygen (symmetrical, flat, low)

-Long, flat, ambidextrous, slightly flared base.
-Calmer than Viper-style mice; favored by some CS players for the predictable, neutral feel.
-Modern descendants: VAXEE Zygen, BenQ S2, Endgame Gear XM2.
+Long, flat, and even, with a slightly flared base.
+Calmer than Viper-style mice and liked by some CS players for the steady, neutral feel.
+Similar mice: VAXEE Zygen, BenQ S2, Endgame Gear XM2.

-Logitech G PRO / GPX (symmetric, centered hump)
+Logitech G PRO / GPX (symmetrical, centered hump)

-The most neutral mainstream shape.
-Soft curves, centered hump, slightly tapered sides.
-Hard to dislike, hard to love — the default if you don't know what you want.
+The safest mainstream shape: soft curves, a centered hump, lightly tapered sides.
+Easy to get along with.
+A solid default if you are not sure what you want.

 Razer DeathAdder (ergonomic, large, rear hump)

-Originally Razer's flagship ergo from 2006.
-Big rear hump, generous palm support.
-The V3 Pro modernized the shape with proper weight (~60g wired, ~63g wireless) and a top-tier sensor.
+Razer's classic ergo from 2006.
+Big rear hump and generous palm support.
+The V3 Pro brought it up to date with a light body (around 63g wireless) and a top sensor.

 2. Decide your grip first (see the grips guide).
-Forward hump for claw/fingertip, rear for palm, centered if you switch.
+Forward hump for claw and fingertip, rear hump for palm, centered if you switch around.

-3. Pick a length in your hand-size range above; err small for claw, large for palm.
+3. Pick a length from your hand-size range above.
+Lean smaller for claw, larger for palm.

-5. Cross-reference against the lineages — once you know you like, say, EC-style, you have ten options to choose from.
+4. Once you know a shape you like, say EC-style, you will find ten similar mice to choose from.

 Watch out